LFBuild/FullSail-SC/docs/docs.md

 #### Historical oSAIL Types

-All historical oSAIL types remain valid for exercising until their expiration date.
+All historical oSAIL types remain valid for exercising or locking depending on the expiry date.
 The `o_sail_expiry_dates` table tracks all registered oSAIL tokens and their expiration timestamps.
 Use [is_valid_o_sail_type](https://github.com/LFBuild/FullSail-SC/blob/0a7136fe481ed0dc2595868f54d28f51bc4f11ec/governance/sources/minter.move#L2239) to check if an oSAIL type is recognized by the minter:

 ```move
 public fun is_valid_o_sail_type<SailCoinType, OSailCoinType>(